The Better Business Bureau (BBB) Isn't a Government Agency and Can't Force Companies to Act

 "The BBB can give a consumer an indication of the company by complaint statistics, which might make a consumer think twice about a certain company," continues Reitter.
 "We recommend consumers not ignore other avenues and explore all options available to them before so much time has expired that they are unable to take further action.
 In cases where a consumer decides to use BBB complaint resolution, the consumer should also explore other complaint avenues available at the same time."

 Reitter further cautions that a perfect BBB score and no complaints is not an indication of a perfect company.
-"It could mean that no one has yet chosen to complain about the business or the business is quite new."
+"It could mean that no one has yet chosen to file a complaint."